RyanKing77/powerShell-Docs.pt-pt/reference/docs-conceptual/core-powershell/SSH-Remoting-in-PowerShell-Core.md

 ## <a name="setup-on-linux-ubuntu-1404-machine"></a>A configuração no computador Linux (Ubuntu 14.04)

-1. Instalar a versão mais recente [Núcleo de PowerShell para Linux] incorporar a partir do GitHub
+1. Instalar a versão mais recente [PowerShell Core para Linux] incorporar a partir do GitHub
 1. Instalar [Ubuntu SSH] conforme necessário

     ```bash